 #2 Sinus Infections: Infections of the sinus cavity, or sinusitis, can also cause an aching pain in the face, particularly in your upper jaw region and teeth.
 You can also feel relentless pressure around the eyes and cheeks as well as facial swelling, ear pain, bad breath, and fever.
 If cold and sinus medications aren’t helping you find relief, please seek medical treatment.
 It might require antibiotics to treat.

 #3 Dry Socket: Sometimes after a tooth is extracted, you will experience a dry socket.
 A dry socket arises when a blood clot doesn’t form after your tooth is extracted or is dislodged, allowing exposure to the bone material and nerves.
 If this happens to you, you can feel intense pain, swelling of the gum tissue, a fever and even a bad taste in the mouth.
 Please see our dentist or your oral surgeon for treatment for this pain.

-At the dental practice of George Yzaguirre, DDS, PA Cosmetic and Sedation Dentistry, our dentist, Dr. George Yzaguirre is here to provide you with the oral care you need.
+At the dental practice of George Yzaguirre, DDS, PA, General Dentistry, our dentist, Dr. George Yzaguirre is here to provide you with the oral care you need.
 If you are experiencing facial pain, please call our team at 361-431-3113 today!